 USCIS manages the process that allows foreign citizens to work in the U.S. These opportunities may be temporary, while others are permanent.
 Read more about employment-based visas.

 Note that verifying a foreigner's legal right to work in America is known as E-Verify.
-This system permits participating employers to electronically verify employment eligibility of all newly hired employees.
+This system permits participating employers to electronically verify the employment eligibility of all newly hired employees.
 Read more about unlawful employment of aliens.

 Immigration of Family Members: